fuglaro/remoteVCC/README.md

     through this port.
 This changes the local network client connection URL that is printed.

---tls-certificate=[certificate file]: (required with --through-port) Use a
+--tls-pfx=[tls cert/key file]: (required with --through-port) Uses this
-    specific certificate file to establish encrypted communication.
-This certificate should be registered with a certificate authority or with the client itself.
+    certificate when establishing encrypted communication.
+The certificate should be registered with a certificate authority or with the client.
 ```
   * remoteVCCrouter:
 ```